Aaron-Bopp/TIM/40_Evergreens/The danger of religious beliefs in early childhood.md

 #### [[The danger of religious beliefs in early childhood]] `$=customJS.dv_funcs.evergreenHeader(dv, this)`

-Teaching children that their eternal fate is at stake is not healthy and leads to [[religious trauma]]: [[Fear of hell is baked into Christianity]].
+Teaching children that their eternal fate is at stake is not healthy and leads to [[religious trauma]]: [[Fear of hell is baked into Christianity for vulnerable believers]].
 It is instilled from a young age that you must submit yourself to this god in order to avoid hell.
 While religion teaches the feelings of an omnipotent god are more important than yours.
 [[Negative influences are stronger than positive influences]] and especially as children this will stick with us. [^1]

 [^1]: [[We carry our childhood wounds into adulthood]]